 ACM SIGCSE Award for Outstanding Contribution to Computer Science Education

 SCIS continues to make excellent progress in its research activities maintaining its funding at a very high level.
-The School’s external research funding (Direct Awards) have reached $3.5M as of mid-May.
-Our income from Foundation and Auxiliary accounts has reached $472K for a total of $4M external funding in addition to the State’s ongoing $1.53M Targeted Educational Attainment (TEAm) award.
-Foundation gifts include donations from Microsoft, Kaseya, Ultimate Software, and NetApp.
-Faculty publication activities remained at high levels in both quantity and quality; SCIS research publications included 8 books, 13 book chapters, 55 journal papers, and 96 conference proceeding papers in top venues.
+The School’s external research funding (Direct Awards) have reached $4.78M as of early June.
+Our income from Foundation and Auxiliary accounts has reached $486K for a total of $5.27M external.
+Foundation gifts include donations from Farelogix, IBM, Verizon, State Farm, and the JM Family Corp.
+Faculty publication activities remained at high levels in both quantity and quality.
+Faculty publication activities remained at high levels in both quantity and quality; SCIS research publications included 196 research publications (papers+proceedings), 2 books, and 21 technology disclosures.

 Our School partnered with Departments and Centers across FIU to win a $5M NSF Center for Research Excellence in Science and Technology (CREST) grant.
 The CREST Center for Aquatic Chemistry & the Environment (CAChE) at FIU will transform the institution by integrating discrete campus-wide programs across 10 departments and 4 colleges in fields from environmental chemistry through computer-intensive data analysis and visualization, in order to tackle one of the region’s most complex challenges: environmental contamination.